lola-tech/handbook/content/index.md

 ### Personal Details

-Keep change of address, emergency contact or next of kin up to date in CharlieHR.
+Keep any change of address, emergency contact or next of kin up to date in CharlieHR.

-### **Drugs & Alcohol**

-Use of or supply of any illegal or controlled drugs at work is not permitted and will lead to dismissal.

-Consuming alcohol on company premises is only permitted under special circumstances and with permission.

-If you are prescribed medication that may have a detrimental effect on work performance, inform your advocate so consideration can be given to temporary, reasonable adjustments to responsibilities at work.

 ### 🛠️ Equipment

+🚧🚧 something about

+* ergonomics
+* screens and laptops
+* Rupert and VladR to flesh out

 ### 🧰 Tools and Services

+🚧🚧  We use Slack, Zoom, CharlieHR, --> get this from intro email for new starters

 ### 📋 Acceptable Use Policy

+🚧🚧  VladR

 ## Not Working